noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 | 0.345      | 2.898551     | 1776                   | 1775                   | 1777                   | 1788                   | 1778                   | 1778.8                 | 6.5                     |                                   |                                   |     |

 ##### Outliers
-No outliers were found during the collection of data.
-While the frequency of the 7th harmonic varied between trials, the most it ever varied was found to be only 16 Hz
+No significant outliers were found during the collection of data.
+While the frequency of the 7th harmonic varied between trials, the most it ever varied was found to be only 16 Hz.
 ## 6. Analysis:

 ##### Describe data collection process